CM Thackeray attacks Centre, BJP while inaugurating two Metro lines in Mumbai | Politics

 - India

-Maharashtra Chief Minister Uddhav Thackeray on Saturday took swipes at the BJP and Union government over issues such as GST compensation and clearance for the state's projects while inaugurating two new Metro rail lines here.
+Maharashtra Chief Minister Uddhav Thackeray on Saturday took swipes at the BJP and Union government over issues such as GST compensation and pending clearances for the state's projects while inaugurating two new Metro rail lines here.

 Thackeray inaugurated Lines 2-A and 7 of Mumbai Metro, which connect the western suburbs of Andheri and Dahisar.